 4.2 Cooking Directions

-1. In a large pot, make the roux by combining the oil and flour over medium heat, stirring constantly until it reaches a deep brown color.
+1. In a large pot, heat oil over medium heat, stir in flour constantly until it reaches a deep brown color.

-2. Add the chopped onions, bell peppers, and celery to the roux, stirring for about 5 minutes until softened.
+2. Add onions, bell peppers, and celery to the roux, cook about 5 minutes until they soften.

-3. Pour in the seafood stock, blending it with the roux and vegetables.
-Bring the mixture to a simmer and add garlic, cayenne pepper, bay leaves, thyme, salt, and pepper.
+3. Pour in seafood stock, scrape the bottom to mix in the roux, then bring to a simmer.
+Add garlic, cayenne, bay leaves, thyme, salt, and pepper.

-5. After 30 minutes, add the shrimp and crab meat, cooking for an additional 5-7 minutes until the seafood is cooked through.
-If using okra, incorporate it earlier in the cooking process.
+5. Add shrimp and crab meat, cook 5–7 minutes until seafood is done.
+If you’re using okra, put it in earlier so it helps thicken.

 4.3 Expert Advice and Tips